 Voigtsberg Castle (F)

 There is proof of first building measures on today’s castle grounds dating back to the early 13th century.
-This so-called ‘olden part’ of Voigtsberg Castle comprises the Princes’ Hall, St. George’s Chapel with sacred pieces of art and the Castle Parlour of 1637 with its early Baroque beam ceiling and murals.
-In the Knights’ Hall, the original clay ceiling with oak stakes wrapped with a mix of straw fibres and clay paste, and mainly used as a ceiling infill, is still preserved.
+This so-called ‘olden part’ of Voigtsberg Castle, the Princes’ Hall, St. George’s Chapel with sacred pieces of art and the Castle Parlor from 1637 with its early Baroque beam ceiling and murals are waiting to be visited.
+In the Knights’ Hall, the original clay ceiling of oak stakes wrapped with a mix of straw fibers and clay paste is still preserved.
 Constructional changes shortly before 1900 changed the outer appearance of the castle strongly.
-The castle is situated not far from the Saxon city of Plauen and the Bavarian city Hof, nestling in the hilly Vogtland landscape.
+The silhouette of the castle today is determined by its impressive castle, which is currently still being restored.